Luke-kb/portfolio/README.md

 ### Purpose

-The purpose for this project was to practice deploying a responsive, static website and demonstrate HTML layout and CSS and styling skills.
+The purpose for this project was to practice deploying a responsive, static website and demonstrate HTML layout and CSS and styling skills wthin a portfolio format and theme.
+Currently a proof-of-concept to be further developed in future.

 ### Functionality / Features